Przejdź do treści głównej

 Total Annual Legacy Cost:$2,400K

-Modernization Strategy & ROI
+Modernization strategy and ROI

-Approach: 18-month incremental modernization using Strangler Pattern
+Approach: 18-month incremental modernization using Strangler Pattern + NetLift for automated code migration

 Target Stack: .NET 8, Microservices, Kubernetes (AKS), PostgreSQL